mrazomej/phd/docs/src/chapter_05/section_06_maxent.md

 \frac{\left\langle{m^{x_j} p^{y_j}}\right\rangle}{G_j}.
 $$
 The Lagrange multipliers must compensate for this rescaling since the probability must add up to the same value at the end of the day.
-Therefore we rescale the $\lambda_j$ terms as
+Therefore, we rescale the $\lambda_j$ terms as
 $$
 \lambda_j' = \lambda_j G_j,